atlopes/calendar/pem.md

 ### CalendarEventProcessor ###

+- **`Cleanup ()`**
+ - Clean up tasks.
+---
 - **`GetOption (Option AS String) AS AnyType`**
  - Gets the current setting of an option.
 ---
 - **`Init (Host AS CalendarCalc)`**
- - Sets thehost, default properties, and instantiate the calendar that will serve as reference for calculations/settings.
+ - Sets the host, default properties, and instantiate the calendar that will serve as reference for calculations/settings.
 ---
 - **`LoadDefinition (XMLorURL AS String, EventsList AS Collection)`**
  - Loads events definition from an XML file or string.
 The loaded events go into the `m.EventsList` collection.
 Respects `This.EventsFilter`.